Every road trip needs a tucker stop. We've tracked down Australia’s best.

 Where?
 On the Bruce Highway in Tiaro, south of Maryborough.

 Why stop?
 This two-pub town on the Mary River is home to arguably the best coffee on the Bruce Highway.
-The shop dates from the 1880s, a former bootmakers’ workshop, where owner Vincent Rovere now makes surprisingly excellent coffee for travellers stopping to stretch their legs.
-Retro Espresso (07 4193 9304) revels in the kitschy side of the good ol’ days, with footpath chairs fashioned from Golden Fleece oil drums and a 1960s Parker dining table, where you can sip your Number 96 coffee (the house’s own blend) among Vincent’s collection of old airline bags, Sunbeam Mixmasters and childhood board games.
-Food offerings are limited but sugar-dusted Greek kourabiethes, chewy Florentines and fruit and seed biscuits will fill the gap until your next stop.
+The shop, a former bootmaker’s workshop, dates from the 1880s and is where owner Vincent Rovere now makes excellent coffee for travellers stopping to stretch their legs.
+Retro Espresso revels in the kitschy side of the good ol’ days, with footpath chairs fashioned from Golden Fleece oil drums and a 1960s Parker dining table, where you can sip your Number 96 coffee (house blend) among Vincent’s collection of old airline bags, Sunbeam Mixmasters and childhood board games.
+Food offerings are limited but sugar-dusted Greek kourabiethes, chewy Florentines and fruit-and-seed biscuits will fill the gap until your next stop.

 Derwent Bridge Wilderness Hotel, Central Highlands